ploneintranet/ploneintranet/docs/installation/development.rst

 3. `cd ploneintranet`
 4. `sudo make docker-build` will prepare the docker image
 5. `sudo make docker-run` will launch the docker image and give you a shell inside

+.. note:: Make sure you are inside the shell (usually your prompt changes!)

-6. `make` will fetch the ploneintranet compiled javascript bundle
+1. `make` will fetch the ploneintranet compiled javascript bundle
-7. `make devel` will run the development buildout
+2. `make devel` will run the development buildout
-8. `bin/instance fg` will run the Plone instance, which you can access on localhost:8080.
+3. `bin/instance fg` will run the Plone instance, which you can access on localhost:8080.

 This is an experimental setup.
 YMMV.
 The provided configs re-use your .bashrc, re-use a /var/tmp buildout cache, re-use your ssh agent etc. You might have to disable or reconfigure some of that if you're not on a Linux host.

+If you use boot2docker on Mac OS X (Windows not tested) follow the instructions below.

 The packages installed here cover not only normal Plone development, but also anything needed to work on the prototype or the documentation.